 "As a Web developer, the more I can keep my eyes on my own screen and my hands on my own mouse, and not have to touch other devices, the more efficient I can be"

-The real benefit with using Edge Inspect CC is that you can connect many mobile devices to your desktop and make edits on the fly to testing pages.
+The real benefit of using Edge Inspect CC is that you can connect many mobile devices to your desktop and make edits on the fly to testing pages.
 Then, simply refresh Chrome on those edited pages and each of your connected and synchronized devices will update their screens on the fly to the new web page.

 CONNECTING DEVICES TO COMPUTER